PAST UNDERGRADUATE STUDENT RESEARCHERS

 Terry Hurst (Fall 2017 – Spring 2018)

 Terry Hurst is a junior studying Management Information Systems in the Fox School of Business with plans of adding a minor in Finance.
 His academic and career interests include cyber security, cloud computing, virtual reality, block chain technology, machine learning, artificial intelligence, and mobile application development.
 He has plans of interning with Lockheed Martin in the Missile Defense and Cyber Solutions division in the summer of 2018.
 He is the co-founder and vice president of the Temple University Club Golf Team, and avidly plays guitar and other musical instruments.
-He is working with Dr. Rege on her NSF EAGER project.
+He worked with Dr. Rege on her NSF EAGER project.

 Zois Bouikidis (Fall 2017 – Spring 2018)